jiritichy/frontend/README.md

 * Make threads
 * Make posts in threads
 * Reply to threads and posts
+* New posts and actions or posts are pushed live to all users viewing the thread

 ## Technologies
 * [ReactJS](https://reactjs.org/) - Frontend framework